sarmadnabbasi/Autonomous-3D-positional-control-of-a-magnetic-microrobot-using-reinforcement-learning/Readme.md

 requirement.txt file is included.

 ### 4. Simulation Env Unity
-This is a .zip file that includes Unity3D code for Simulation Environment
+There is a .zip file in data section that includes Unity3D code for Simulation Environment

 Unity version : 2020.3.35f1

 NumSharp needs to be installed in Unity3D

+Note: Final built Environment Available as .exe in "Training Simulation Env"

 ## Navigation around Virtual Obstacle